nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 =============================================

 It is possible to onboard your devices using hard-coded device credentials.
-This is currently required for onboarding Wi-Fi devices.
 If you are certain you understand the inherent security risks, you can do so as follows:

 First, create a :ref:`self-signed CA certificate <nrf_cloud_multi_service_create_self_signed_ca>`.